`Hits' emerge through self-organized coordination in collective response of free agents: Discussion

 Our results explain box-office success as an outcome of competition between movies, where a new movie seeks to open at as many theaters as possible by displacing the older ones.
 Using an ecological analogy, a movie with high perceived performance invades and occupies a large number of niches until it is displaced later by a strong competitor.
 Thus, highly successful movies rarely coexist.
 This also implies that the response to a movie can be very different depending on whether or not it is released close to a reset event, i.e., the appearance of a highly successful movie (``blockbuster'').
 Therefore, our model provides explicit theoretical support to popular wisdom that timing the release of a movie correctly is a key determinant of its success at the box-office~\cite{Krider98}.
-The critical importance of the launch time holds not only for movies, but also for many other short life-cycle products such as music, videogames, etc., whose opening revenues very often decide their eventual sales~\cite{Friedman04}.
-In fact, empirical data on movies show that for the dominant majority, the highest gross earning over all theaters they are shown in occurs on the opening weekend, followed by an exponential decay in income~\cite{Pan10,note2}.